-- V A downwards-facing arrow means the page is expanded. - D A right-facing arrow means the page is collapsed.
+- II A downwards-facing arrow means the page is expanded. - D A right-facing arrow means the page is collapsed.

 You can click on the page titles to expand/collapse pages so that you can hide certain sections.

-To collapse/expand the entire shading node, you can use the keyboard shortcuts:
+To collapse/expand the entire shading node, you can click the expand/collapse state button at the top-left of a node or use the keyboard shortcuts: